joshykiran/IT-Cybersecurity-Portfolio/01-Zero-to-Hero-Cloud-Security-SOC-Lab/README.md

 ## Project Overview

-This project documents my **hands-on experience designing, securing, monitoring, and automating a cloud-centric enterprise environment** using Microsoft security technologies and Infrastructure as Code (IaC).
+This project documents my **hands-on experience designing, securing, monitoring, and automating a cloud-first enterprise security environment** using Microsoft security technologies and Infrastructure as Code (IaC).

-The lab was intentionally designed to mirror how **real-world organizations operate a Security Operations Center (SOC)**, with a strong emphasis on:
+The lab was deliberately structured to simulate how **real-world organizations design and operate a Security Operations Center (SOC)**, focusing not only on configuration, but on **security reasoning, visibility, and response**.

+Rather than treating tools in isolation, this project demonstrates how modern security platforms integrate end-to-end across:

+- Identity and access control
-- Identity-first and Zero Trust security
+- Endpoint and mobile device security
-- Endpoint, email, and SaaS protection
+- Email and SaaS protection
-- Centralized logging and visibility
+- Centralized logging and monitoring
-- Threat detection and investigation
+- Threat detection, enrichment, and visualization
-- Automated incident response (SOAR)
+- Automated incident response

-Rather than listing configurations alone, this project focuses on:
+Each step was implemented with an emphasis on:

-- **Why** each security control exists
+- **Why** the control exists
-- **How** Microsoft security services integrate end-to-end
+- **How** it contributes to the overall security posture
-- **How** attacks are detected, enriched, visualized, and automatically contained
+- **How** it supports SOC operations and incident response

-This reflects structured learning, deliberate design decisions, and operational thinking aligned with **SOC Analyst, Cloud Security, and Junior Security Engineer roles**.
+This project reflects a practical, operations-focused mindset aligned with **SOC Analyst, Cloud Security, and Junior Security Engineer roles**.

 ---

 ## Key Outcomes

+By completing this lab, I successfully:

+- Built a security-first Microsoft 365 and Azure tenant
+- Implemented Zero Trust–aligned identity controls
-- Deployed Microsoft Sentinel and Log Analytics using **Terraform (IaC)**
+- Secured Windows and mobile endpoints using Intune
-- Centralized identity, endpoint, email, and cloud telemetry
+- Centralized telemetry across identity, endpoint, email, and cloud services
+- Deployed Microsoft Sentinel using Terraform (IaC)
-- Detected real-world **RDP brute-force attacks** (Event ID 4625)
+- Detected and analyzed real-world brute-force attack activity
-- Enriched logs with **GeoIP intelligence** and visualized attacker locations
+- Enriched attack data with GeoIP intelligence
-- Automated incident containment using **SOAR (Logic Apps + Runbooks)**
+- Visualized global attack patterns
+- Validated SOC-style detection and investigation workflows

 ---

 ## Technologies Used

 - **Cloud Platform:** Microsoft Azure
-- **Identity & Access Management:** Microsoft Entra ID (Azure AD)
+- **Identity & Access Management:** Microsoft Entra ID
 - **Device Management:** Microsoft Intune (Windows & Android)
 - **Threat Protection:** Microsoft Defender Suite
 - **SIEM / SOAR:** Microsoft Sentinel